tembo-io/website/blog/2023-09-14-four-types-of-extensions/index.md

 ## Installing extensions

 Some of the above examples use the free and open source [Trunk project](https://pgt.dev) that Tembo created, which allows us to skip the build process.
 Also, I am starting from one of Tembo’s container images to handle the system dependencies installation.

-I wrote [this guide for trying out extensions locally](https://tembo.io/docs/tembo-cloud/try-extensions-locally).
+**I wrote [this guide](https://tembo.io/docs/tembo-cloud/try-extensions-locally) for trying out extensions locally**.
 If you have any issues just reach out on our [community Slack channel](https://join.slack.com/t/tembocommunity/shared_invite/zt-20v3m8pwz-pPjeFaWSM~Bt3KUqDXff2A) and we can help.

 ## Automate everything